Lemoncode/demos-react-react-v-2022/00-react/03-react-hooks/11-use-context/Readme.md

 - We feed the context with that data.
 - We put the children property to paint what was underneath that component (that is, as in the Alien movie, nobody is counted that the human has "a little bug" inside).

-- Let's go to create a component (we add this to the end of the _demo.tsx_ file)
+- Let's create another component (we add this to the end of the _demo.tsx_ file)

 _./src/demo.tsx_